 From taking the time to speak to our AKN patients, we are deeply aware that their lesions are the source of an enormous amount of stress and embarrassment.

-They often withdraw socially, preferring to spend much of their time alone.
-Even going to the barber, like everyone else is something they would rather avoid.
+They often withdraw socially, preferring to spend much of their time alone, and even going to the barber, like everyone else, is something they would rather avoid.
 Some choose to wear their hair longer and give themselves haircuts.

 Yet, since most men prefer wearing their hair conservatively short, these individuals start to compare themselves less favorably.
 Seeing themselves as less attractive than others, they start to develop lower self-esteem and confidence.

-It became immensely clear to us that more could and should be done to improve upon the final results that are typically achieved with laser.
+It became evident that more could and should be done to improve the final results typically achieved with laser.

-We realized that it was not enough to just flatten the bump lesions.
-It was important to help our patients regain a normal life and forget about their AKN condition.
-They would be able to go through life, like everyone else, not having to worry about what the back of their head looks like.
+We realized that it was not enough to flatten the bump lesions.
+It was essential to help our patients regain an everyday life and forget about their AKN condition.
+They could go through life, like everyone else, without worrying about what the back of their head looked like.

 Critical New Thinking – Asking the Right Questions To Improve Laser Treatment Results for AKN Patients